-Health care-associated infections decreased in 2011February 15th, 2013 in Diseases, Conditions, Syndromes /
+Health care-associated infections decreased in 2011February 15, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—In 2011, decreases were noted for some health care-associated infections (HAIs), according to a report prepared by the U.S. Centers for Disease Control and Prevention.